JeremyDubut/zoocpp/README.md

 # What is not working:
 - I can't figure out how to parse named implicit arguments properly
     - temporary fix: the syntax is {!
 X = Term } to tell the parser explicitly about them
-- When building, you may get a warning about a comparison of integers of different signs from the .cc file generated file by flex.
+- When building, you may get a warning about a comparison of integers of different signs from the .cc generated file by flex.
 This happens at least with `clang` on MacOS.
 This is harmless.